Team-RTG/Realistic-Terrain-Generation/README.md

 # How to report an issue
 You may report issues in this thread, but please use spoiler tags or [pastebin](http://pastebin.com/) for crash reports, and - if possible - please describe what you were doing immediately before the crash.
 The more information you provide, the easier it will be to resolve the issue.

-**IMPORTANT:**
-Optifine is not currently supported, so if your crash report shows that you have Optifine installed, you will likely be asked to reproduce the crash without Optifine installed. **(Please note: This does not mean that RTG and Optifine are incompatible - just that support will not be given for crash reports containing Optifine.)**

 # Mod Packs
 You may use RTG in your public or private mod pack as long the following conditions are met:

-* You understand and accept that RTG is in Alpha, which means that it is currently under heavy development and could change radically from version to version, with no guarantee of backwards-compatibility.
+* You understand and accept that RTG is in beta, which means that it is currently under heavy development and could change radically from version to version, with no guarantee of backwards-compatibility.
 * You understand and accept that only the latest version of RTG will be supported at any given time.
 If your mod pack is using an older version and you report an issue with that version, we will only try to resolve that issue if it is still present in the latest version.
 * You must credit 'Team RTG' as the author of this mod and link back to this forum thread.
 * Your mod pack must be made available to everyone, free of charge.
 If your modpack is private, it must be made available free of charge to whomever is given access to it.